powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 ### Differences for a corrective release

-Please note that there are some differences in the process when you're publishing a corrective release or a patch, which version respects the pattern `vX.Y.Z' with Z different from 0.
+Please note that there are some differences in the process when you're publishing a corrective release or a patch, which version respects the pattern `vX.Y.Z` with Z different from 0.

 First checkout to the previous `vX.Y.*` release or if a patch has already been released, on the `release-vX.Y` branch instead of the `main` branch.
 ```shell